DocHatty/Vulpes-Celare/README.md

 npm run test:strict
 ```

-## License
+## License & Commercial Use

-**This software is not open source.**

-Vulpes Celare is provided under an [Evaluation License](LICENSE-EVALUATION.txt) for research and educational use only.
-You may view, study, and run the software locally for evaluation purposes.
+Vulpes Celare is **source-available** under an [Evaluation License](LICENSE-EVALUATION.txt) for research, educational, and technical assessment purposes.

-You may **not** use this software for clinical care, commercial purposes, or redistribute it in any form without prior written permission.

-For licensing inquiries, contact the maintainers via [GitHub Issues](https://github.com/DocHatty/Vulpes-Celare/issues).
+**This license permits:**
+- Local evaluation and benchmarking
+- Code inspection and security review
+- Research and non-clinical experimentation
+- Academic publication and citation

+**Clinical use, commercial deployment, redistribution, or incorporation into revenue-generating systems requires a separate commercial license.**

+### Commercial & Strategic Partnerships

+Commercial licensing, enterprise deployment, acquisition, and strategic partnerships are explicitly welcomed.

+Licensing structures may include standalone commercial licenses, dual-license models, OEM/embedded agreements, or strategic IP arrangements.
+Initial discussions are lightweight and exploratory.

+If you are exploring licensing, acquisition, or strategic integration, please open a [GitHub Issue](https://github.com/DocHatty/Vulpes-Celare/issues) or contact the maintainer to initiate a conversation.

 ## Contributing